-Spinal nerves become inflamed due to irritation from a degenerative, bulging, herniated or damaged disc.
-Degenerative joint changes or contact with a bone spur may also irritate and nerve.
-Depending on which part of the spine the inflamed nerves are located in, pain and/or other symptoms (such as numbness or tingling) may be experienced in different areas of the body.
+Spinal nerves become inflamed due to irritation from a degenerative, bulging, herniated, or damaged disc.
+Degenerative joint changes or contact with a bone spur may also irritate the nerve.
+Depending on which part of the spine the inflamed nerves are located in, you may experience pain and/or other symptoms (such as numbness or tingling) in different areas of the body.

-This procedure is the placement of an anesthetic and anti-inflammatory (steroid) solution in the epidural space where the disc and nerves are located.
-The purpose of this injection is to decrease the inflammation and irritation around the disc and nerve roots before they exit the spine, thereby reducing your pain.
-The procedure may be repeated periodically, if necessary, and is an important part of treating conditions such as herniated discs, sciatic pain, spinal stenosis and degenerative disc disease.
-It can be performed in the cervical, thoracic or lumbar regions.
-All procedures are done under fluoroscopic guidance (X-ray-guided) to ensure proper placement of the medication and may be performed in an ambulatory surgical center, fluoroscopy suite or hospital setting.
+In this procedure, an anesthetic and anti-inflammatory (steroid) solution is injected into the epidural space, in which the disc and nerves are contained.
+The injection aims to reduce inflammation and irritation around the discs and nerve roots before they exit the spine, thereby alleviating your pain.
+If necessary, we can repeat the procedure regularly.
+It is an important part of treating conditions like herniated discs, sciatic pain, spinal stenosis, and degenerative disc disease.
+Our specialist can perform it in the cervical, thoracic, or lumbar areas.
+We perform all the procedures under fluoroscopic guidance (X-ray guidance) in an ambulatory surgical center, fluoroscopy suite, or hospital setting for correct medication placement.

-The procedure usually takes about 30 minutes.
-There may be an increase in discomfort the first two to three days following the procedure when the numbing medication wears off.
-The full therapeutic effect and pain relief from the epidural injection may take up ten days after the injection.
-One of the goals of the epidural injection is to reduce the inflammation at the site of the problem and provide enough pain relief to allow the patient to progress with their rehabilitation program.
+Typically, the procedure takes about 30 minutes.
+When the numbing medication wears off, there may be an increase in discomfort for the first two to three days after your treatment.
+The full therapeutic effect and pain relief from an epidural injection can take up to ten days.
+One of the epidural injection goals is to decrease inflammation at the site of the problem and provide enough pain relief for you to continue with your rehabilitation program.